GNOME/glib/win32/vs10/README.txt

 http://ftp.gnome.org/pub/GNOME/binaries/win64/dependencies/ for 64-bit
 builds.

+A Python 2.7.x or 3.x interpreter is also required, in order to generate the utility scripts, as well as the pkg-config files for the build.
+Please see the entry "PythonPath" in glib-version-paths.props to verify that it is correct.

 One may wish to build his/her own ZLib-It is recommended that ZLib is built using the win32/Makefile.msc makefile with VS10 with the ASM routines to avoid linking problems-see win32/Makefile.msc in ZLib for more details.